kingkwahli/OC_Creator/README.md

-# Opencore Gen-X
+# OpneCore EFI Creator
-## Desktop Opencore EFI and config.plist generation utility
+## OpenCore EFI and config.plist generation utility (updated)

+I took the original OC Gen-X and am now updating the Kexts and Drivers and adding more options to the app.

-OC Gen-X is a utility application to create a pre-defined config.plist and a EFI Folder to the users Desktop.
-Based on the system type selected by the user.
+OC Creator is a utility application to create a pre-defined config.plist and a EFI Folder, saved to the user's desktop.

-The config.plist generated is based off the architectures in the Dortania guide. i.e: Haswell, Skylake, Coffeelake etc..
+The config.plist generated is based off the architectures in dortania's OpenCore Install Guide.

 ### Important Information (Please read below)
-This app is only for desktop hackintosh machines, it does not have any pre-defined settings for laptop hackintosh machines.
+This app is only for desktop Hackintoshes, it does not (currently, but coming soon) have any pre-defined settings for laptops.

 ### Credits
-* App is made and designed and copyrighted by *Pavo-IM*
+* App is made and designed and copyrighted by *Naazim Apps, originally by Pavo-IM*
-* *Acidanthera Development Team* for Opencore (This app is not endorsed or promoted by Acidanthera)
+* *Acidanthera Development Team* for their hard work on OpenCore.
+(Acidanthera is not affiliated with this app)
-* *Dortania Team* for the Opencore Guide.
+* *Dortania * for the OpenCore Isntall Guide.
-* *Hackintosh x86 discord community* for intial testing and logo's
-* Minor contributions from *@StephenHeaps*
+* *macOSicons* for icon.